ManticoreGamesInc/CC-NFT-Display-Attributes/CONTRIBUTING.md

    are no errors.
 This is a mandatory requirement for your PR to get accepted.

-3. **Pull Request**: After making sure everything passes, commit your changes, push your branch to GitHub and send a PR to `Bootcamp-NFT-Display-Attributes:main`.
+3. **Pull Request**: After making sure everything passes, commit your changes, push your branch to GitHub and send a PR to `ManticoreGamesInc//Bootcamp-NFT-Display-Attributes:main`.
    If we suggest changes, make the required updates, rebase your branch and push the changes to your GitHub repository, which will automatically update your PR.